vidyavepoori/Agrinaut_v1/README.md

 ## License

-Agronaute is released under the Apach License.
+Agronaute is released under the Apache2.0 License.
 See the LICENSE file for more details.